sekne18/sekne18/README.md

 - 🌱 I’m currently learning **Advanced C**

-- 👨‍💻 All of my projects are available at [www.jansekne.com](www.jansekne.com)
+- 👨‍💻 More about me available at [www.jansekne.com](www.jansekne.com)

 - 📫 How to reach me **sekne50@gmail.com**